usama-ghufran/steerQuest_ABAI/README.md

 ##############################
 Collision Detection
 ##############################
+Static Obstacles
 1. Use the Scene.h objects/pointers in the files to access start/end positions and other data.
 Flocking.cpp has a handle to Scene object called sceneMap. getCell(x,y) tells you if there is an obstacle in x,y or not.
 2. Use collisionSDF[x][y] to know how far away x,y  is form the nearest obstacle.
 Value of 0 mean x,y is on the edge of the obstacle and negative means it's inside .
 Flocking.cpp
 3. use partialDerivatives[x][y] to know the direction away from the nearest osbtacle at positino x,y.
 Flocking.cpp

+Dynamic Obstacle ( moving tractor in scene1)
+1. use the obstacle vector in constant.h to access the location of the obstacle.

+FAQ:
+Q. Can we access the destination vector and make the sheep move towards it?
+A. Yes, how else will you make them reach the destination.

+Notes/Hints:
+You don't have to bother about VDBs and map handling.
+Just focus on working on the boids and flocking.